 Q: Can students transfer credit from another institution?

 Once students matriculate at Northeastern, the university expects them to complete all of their course work at Northeastern.
 There are a few standard exceptions to this policy.
 View the transfer credit guidelines to learn more.

 Q: How do students get credit for an internship?

 In most case, students receive credit for an internship through a directed study.
 Each directed study is unique, so students should to find a faculty member to oversee the internship experience, its goals, and any deliverables.
 To register for a directed study, students must fill out the directed study form, including a signature from a faculty member, and return it to the Registrar’s Office by the end of the second week of the term.

 Q: Can students take a Leave of Absence?

 Yes, but students should keep the following information in mind.
-For the full policy, students should refer to the “Academic Policies and Procedures” section of the Undergraduate Catalog:
+For the full policy, students should refer to the “Academic Policies and Procedures” section of the Student Handbook:

 It is common for students to ask to take classes at other institutions while on a leave of absence from Northeastern.
 The transfer credit guidelines have more information.
-To initiate a leave of absence, print out the Leave of Absence form and then get in touch with your academic advisor.
+To initiate a leave of absence, get in touch with your academic advisor.
 The process can usually be handled by email or a phone call.